NewYaroslav/log-it-cpp/README.md

     return 0;
 }
 ```

+For more usage examples, please refer to the `examples` folder in the repository, where you can find detailed demonstrations of various logging scenarios and configurations.

 ## Log Message Formatting Flags
 LogIt++ supports customizable log message formatting using format flags.
 You can define how each log message should appear by including placeholders for different pieces of information such as the timestamp, log level, file name, function name, and message.